Democratic Gov. Beshear vetoes GOP bill to dismantle DEI efforts at Kentucky's public universities

 The U.S. Education Department recently announced the new investigations, one month after issuing a memo warning America’s schools and colleges that they could lose federal money over “race-based preferences” in admissions, scholarships or any aspect of student life.

-Trump plans to sign an executive order Thursday calling for the dismantling of the U.S. Education Department, advancing a campaign promise to eliminate an agency that's been a longtime target of conservatives who criticize it as wasteful and polluted by liberal ideology.
-However, completing its dismantling is most likely impossible without an act of Congress, which created the department in 1979.
+Trump signed an executive order Thursday aimed at eliminating the U.S. Education Department, advancing a campaign promise to eliminate an agency blasted by conservatives as wasteful and polluted by liberal ideology.
 Beshear has criticized efforts to mothball the agency.

 The term-limited Kentucky governor recently participated in a march across the Edmund Pettus Bridge in Selma, Alabama, to mark the 60th anniversary of the clash that became known as Bloody Sunday.
 The attack shocked the nation and galvanized support for the U.S. Voting Rights Act of 1965.